Deploy on Kubernetes using Helm

 export NAMESPACE=anchore

-export RELEASE=my-release
+export RELEASE=anchore

 export ANCHORECTL_URL=http://localhost:8228